lucianpls/mod_twms/README.md

 * Building

 ** Linux
-In the src folder, edit Copy Makefile.lcl.example as Makefile.lcl, edit content to match the current system.
+In the src folder, rename Makefile.lcl.example as Makefile.lcl, edit content to match the current system.
 Then run make.

 ** Windows
-Visual Studio 2013 solution is included.
-It assumes Apache 2.4 is installed under __\\Apache24, including the development files.
+Visual Studio solution is included.
+It assumes Apache 2.4 is installed under `\Apache24`, including the development files.

 * Usage